 The Aiyana Resort and Spa

-This incredibly stylish resort has taken inspiration from the simple beauty of the islands of Zanzibar.
+The Aiyana Resort and Spa is one of many excellent Pemba Island hotels and an incredibly stylish resort, taking inspiration from the simple beauty of the islands of Zanzibar.
 Designed using a blend of natural materials, the thirty rooms are ordained with beautiful décor and a wonderful sense of spaciousness.
 The pride with which the staff of the resort take care of the property is of the highest level.

 - Location: Nestled in the northern edge of the island, just a 30-minute flight away from Zanzibar.